-“The opening of applications is a key milestone for the 2022-2023 Turing Scheme.
+“The opening of applications is a key milestone for the 2022 to 2023 Turing Scheme.
 We are delighted to be working with the Department for Education and our education partners to help students from all backgrounds access global work and education opportunities.”

 Dr Joanna Newman MBE, Chief Executive and Secretary General of the Association of Commonwealth Universities (ACU), said:

-“As a longstanding advocate of expanding access to international study experiences, the Association of Commonwealth Universities (ACU) is delighted to be working with Capita and the Department for Education to support the delivery of the 2022-2023 Turing Scheme.
+“As a longstanding advocate of expanding access to international study experiences, the Association of Commonwealth Universities (ACU) is delighted to be working with Capita and the Department for Education to support the delivery of the 2022 to 2023 Turing Scheme.
 We look forward to overseeing the assessment of Turing applications and contributing to a scheme that will enable students from all backgrounds to access transformative educational opportunities.”